 - Detailed reporting

-Once they sign up, the plugin handles almost everything.
+Once a customer signs up, the plugin handles almost everything.

 NOTE: WooCommerce Subscriptions supports 30 payment gateways, which is why I love it.
 You’ll never get an angry client email screaming “WHY CAN’T YOU ACCEPT AMAZON PAY!?”

-Here are a few of the key features that make WooCommerce so popular:
+Here are a few of the key features that make WooCommerce Subscriptions so popular:

-- Multiple/various billing schedules depending on your needs
+- Multiple billing schedules depending on your needs

-- Manual renewal of payments so that you handle customer calls or queries directly
+- Manual renewal of payments so you handle customer calls or queries directly

 - Automatic invoices and receipts by email and renewal notifications with automatic emails